-Robert Kiyosaki gives an interesting angle to the concept of rich vs poor debate by introducing the story of a kid who had two fathers — a rich one and a poor one.
+Robert Kiyosaki gives an interesting angle to the concept of the rich vs. poor debate by introducing the story of a kid who had two fathers — a rich one and a poor one.

 I liked the concept of building assets.

-I had never thought that building an asset can put one on his way to become rich.
+I had never thought that building an asset could put one on his way to becoming wealthy.

-This book brings clarity on what things you should focus on if you wish to get rich.
+This book clarifies what you should focus on if you wish to get rich.